-Over the past few years, books once praised for their progressive nature are now being challenged and banned for their content.
-We are specifically speaking of books dealing with sexual identity, race, and other injustices that occur in America.
-Books written by Black or LGBTQ+ authors have become especially challenged by local authorities.
+Over the past few years, books once praised for their progressive nature are now facing scrutiny and even censorship due to their subject matter.
+This is particularly true for books that tackle themes related to sexual identity, race, and other injustices in America.
+Works authored by Black or LGBTQ+ writers have become especially challenged by local authorities.

-Federal Attorney Rammy Barbari believes that children and adults across the country deserve access to various books to educate themselves about important topics and broaden their perspectives.
-We created the Right to Read Scholarship because we are passionate about everyone’s right to an education.
+Federal Attorney Rammy Barbari believes that access to diverse literature is crucial for both children and adults across the nation to expand their knowledge and gain new perspectives.
+That is why we established the Right to Read Scholarship, as we are passionate about everyone’s right to an education.
 When books are challenged and banned, it silences the voices of minorities and those of all sexual orientations to speak about injustices they have endured.
-In turn, we believe banning books hinder our country’s ability to be educated on important issues and limit our progress as a nation.
+This impedes our nation’s progress and hinders our ability to address important issues and learn from them.
 What do you think?

-In a 750-1,000 word essay, explain: is the banning of literature ever okay?
+In a 750-1,000 word essay, explain: Is it ever justifiable to ban literature?
 The prohibition of books goes against our freedom of expression and limits our ability to make judgments and beliefs of our own.
 Do you think it’s okay to censor publications?
 Why or Why Not?

 Please send any questions to [email protected]

 The Right to Read Scholarship recipient will be chosen during the month following the scholarship deadline.

 To be eligible for this scholarship, candidates must email their complete application (including the essay, resumé, and transcript) to [email protected] by December 31, 2023.
 Any applications sent after this date will not be considered.